Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Data and methodology

 \subsection{Parameter estimation}

-The free parameters of the cross-correlation model are $M_{\text{min}}$, $M_1$, $\alpha$, $\Omega_m$, $\sigma_8$, $h$ and $\beta$.
-A flat $\Lambda$CDM cosmology is assumed throughout the paper with $\Omega_b$ and $n_s$ fixed to the latest \textit{Planck} values \citep{PLANCK20}.
+For the purposes of this paper, the free parameters we consider here are: $M_{\text{min}}$, $M_1$, $\alpha$, $\Omega_m$, $\sigma_8$, $h$ and $\beta$.
+A flat $\Lambda$CDM cosmology is assumed throughout the paper, with $\Omega_b$ and $n_s$ fixed to the latest \textit{Planck} values \citep{PLANCK20}.
 For the estimation procedure, a Bayesian statistical approach is followed, for which the sampling of the posterior distributions was carried out via an MCMC algorithm using the open-source \emph{emcee} software package \citep{FOREMAN13}, a Python-based implementation of the Goodman \& Weare affine invariant MCMC ensemble sampler \citep{GOODMAN10}.

-Two main cases will be distinguished in the analysis.
+Two main cases are distinguished in the analysis.
 The first one deals only with the angular cross-correlation function and assesses the parameter constraints that can be derived from its observation alone.
-The corresponding log-likelihood function can be described as a multivariate Gaussian, that is,
+The corresponding log-likelihood function can be described as a multivariate Gaussian, that is:

 where $\overrightarrow{\epsilon}_{\text{cross}}\equiv [\varepsilon_{\text{cross}}(\theta_1),\ldots,\varepsilon_{\text{cross}}(\theta_m)]$,